dont-text-me/ENG2-assessment/microservices/client/README.md

 ### Feature tests
 Feature tests are tagged with `@Tag(feature-tests)`

-To run all feature tests by themselves, use the `client:featureTests` task.
+To run all feature tests by themselves, use the `client:featureTests` task (when running from the `microservices/client` directory).

 The system is started by using a Compose testcontainer by default.
 It is possible, if desired, to run the tests against another instance of docker compose,